assansanogo/moretestgithubactions/README.md

      - dest email (the recipient email) # only works with gmail
    * the last workflow is to check the functionality of Github scheduled workflow (debug)

+* in the root folder you will find streamliner.py
+ - attempt to use R for data wrangling and python to interact with APIS and other services (here: SendGrid).

 # 1. Challenges

 I designed the solution with a stack of tools which are the closest to Streamline stack.<br>